-The 2nd preCICE Workshop will be held virtually through the University of Stuttgart, from February 22-25, 2021.
+The 2nd preCICE Workshop was held virtually through the University of Stuttgart, between February 22-25, 2021.
 The workshop is a coming together of the preCICE community to share ideas, experiences and knowledge about using preCICE, and to learn from others in the process.
-Registration for the workshop is still open.
+Registration for the workshop is closed.

 If you have any questions regarding the workshop, please contact us at email@example.com.